makerdao/community/governance/votes/Executive vote - October 8, 2021.md

 ### RISK-001 MRK Vesting Stream

-Given the successful outcome of [this poll](https://vote.makerdao.com/polling/QmUAXKm4?network=mainnet#poll-detail), an MKR Vesting stream  with the following details will be established for the [Risk Core Unit (RISK-001)](https://mips.makerdao.com/mips/details/MIP39c2SP2) if this executive proposal passes.
+Given the successful outcome of [this poll](https://vote.makerdao.com/polling/QmUAXKm4?network=mainnet#poll-detail), a MKR Vesting stream with the following details will be established for the [Risk Core Unit (RISK-001)](https://mips.makerdao.com/mips/details/MIP39c2SP2) if this executive proposal passes.

 700 MKR will be streamed from the Protocol Treasury to **0x5d67d5B1fC7EF4bfF31967bE2D2d7b9323c1521c** with a start date of 2021-04-01 and an end date of 2022-04-01.
 MKR will not be claimable until 2022-04-01.